mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

 storage                                    4.2.16    True        False         False      46h
 ```

-## Configure Ceph Storage for the image-registry Operator - in progress
+## Configure Ceph Storage for the image-registry Operator

 **NOTE: These instructions should be carried out on the installation node.**